Options Trading Course – Learn How to Trade Stock Options

 Strategies (Bullish Strategies)

 The bullish options trading strategies are used at a time when the trader of the options hopes that the underlying security price will move up.
-It is important to understand the extent to which the price of the stock will go higher as well as the frame of time within which the rally would occur if one needs to pick the best strategy for trading options.
+It is essential to understand the extent to which the cost of the stock will go higher as well as the frame of time within which the rally would occur if one needs to pick the best strategy for trading options.

 Long Call: It refers to the single position trading strategy, which involves just one simple transaction.
-It is suitable for the newbie traders and involves upfront cost.
+It is suitable for newbie traders and includes an upfront cost.

 Short Put: This requires one transaction and produces upfront credit.
 It is ideal for beginners.

-Bull Call Spread: This strategy involves 2 transactions for creating a debit spread.
+Bull Call Spread: This strategy involves two transactions for creating a debit spread.